Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 If you apply any of the changes below after storefront has loaded, you can update its look on the fly using the `Ecwid.refreshConfig()` function.

-##### Adding new elements to product listing
+##### Adding new elements to product grid

 Ecwid's latest version of product listing (category pages) works in a different way, which requires different approach to adding new elements to a page.

-Check this page for code example: [Add new element to products in category pages](https://developers.ecwid.com/api-documentation/look-and-design#add-new-element-to-products-in-category-pages)
+Check this page for code example: [Add new element to products in category pages](https://developers.ecwid.com/api-documentation/look-and-design#add-new-element-for-each-product-in-product-grid)

 ##### Control display mode of product title in product listing